LeenKharouf/SelfAvoidingPath3D/README.md

 ### 4. Managing Multiple Agents

 - **Creating and Managing Agents**:
-    - Explain the initialization of multiple agents, each with a unique ID and starting position.
     - Each agent is initialised with a unique identifier and a random start position.
     - Collision avoidance: marking grid spaces as  `visited`